dsbowen/Hemlock/docs_md/tutorial/proposer_branch.md

 ## Summary

 In this part of the tutorial, you implemented the proposer branch.
+Give yourself a giant pat on the back.
+You're officially a hemlock expert.
+The rest will smooth sailing.

 In the next part of the tutorial, you'll implement the responder branch.